jkvetina/ADT/README.md

     - ✅ including application and workspace files
     - ⭕️ option to deploy exported files to specified environment
     - ⭕️ live upload for files
-    - ⭕️ export REST services as tree structure
+    - ✅ export REST services
 - ✅ it can __create patch files__ so you can easily deploy your database and APEX changes since last deployment, or based on your features/cards
     - ✅ it can connect to Git/BB to create a release notes for you
     - ✅ it can also create a patch file __based on a feature/card__, it will lookup which files were committed under that name and create a patch based on that (and even for APEX components so you dont have to deploy the whole app)
     - ✅ it allows you to search Git/BB history for specific string
     - ✅ include various checks and scope limits for what will be part of the patch
     - ✅ you can use sequences to sort patches created on same day, it checks for clashes
+    - ✅ files ar eproperly sorted based on dependencies
+    - ✅ statements in patch scripts converted to your templates so they can be rerun
 - ✅ it can also __deploy these patches__ to different environments (basically any database you can reach via direct connection on via a REST service)
     - ✅ multiple schemas patching (so far you manually specify order with numeric prefix on each patch file)
     - ✅ show progress, results and save output in customized log files
     - ✅ include various checks and logs to limit deployment issues
     - ✅ option to quickly deploy or redeploy created patch
-    - ✅ statements in patch scripts converted to your templates so they can be rerun
     - ⭕️ remote REST app deployment
+    - ✅ show patch result on Teams channel
 - ⭕️ generate __install script__ for test/local environments to install everything into a clean schema
 - ⭕️ it can __compare two databases__ and show you the differences and what you need to do to sync them, including the data changes
     - ⭕️ no false positives on different column positions, different identity column sequences, whitespaces...